US STOCKS-Banks lead Wall Street lower on hedge fund default concerns

 Nomura still has positions to unwind, Bloomberg reported, citing a Japan government official.

-Shares in Discovery Inc , U.S.-listed shares of Tencent Music , ViacomCBS , Baidu and VIPShop , all linked to Archegos, gave up early gains.
+Discovery Inc DISCA.O, ViacomCBS VIAC.O, U.S.-listed shares of Baidu BIDU.O and VIPShop VIPS.N, all linked to Archegos, dropped between 2% and 9%.
 Theses stocks lost between 30% and 50% of their value last week.

 "It's a black eye for the financial industry because it suggests that there still may not be a full handle on risk control when it comes to leveraged trading," said Rick Meckler, a partner at Cherry Lane Investments in New Vernon, New Jersey.

-Planemaker Boeing Co rose 2.6% after reaching a deal with U.S. budget carrier Southwest Airlines Co for a variant of the 737 MAX aircraft.
-Southwest's shares gained about 0.5%.
+Planemaker Boeing Co BA.N rose 2.2% after reaching a deal with U.S. budget carrier Southwest Airlines Co LUV.N for a variant of the 737 MAX aircraft.
+Southwest's shares gained 0.5%.

-Bitcoin prices gained about 4% after Visa Inc said it would allow the use of the cryptocurrency USD Coin to settle transactions on its payment network.
+Bitcoin prices BTS=BTSP added 3.8% after Visa Inc V.N said it would allow the use of the cryptocurrency USD Coin to settle transactions on its payment network.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.